Luchador/GUD/tools/geditor/docs/ACTION_BLOCKS.md

 menu item.
 If a character is selected in the viewport, the window initially selects that character's starting behavior.

+For ordinary guards, the character **Properties > Starting behavior** dropdown provides **Standard guard** and **Do nothing** directly.
+Newly placed guards use Standard guard; copies retain their source assignment.
+Existing custom scripts remain intact.
+Use this window to assign any other starting behavior.

 ## Editing a level

 - The left list contains level scripts and available shared behaviors.
 Search